apocalyptech/metrodice/README.md

 Metro Dice
 ==========

-Metro Dice is an implementation of the board game Machi Koro, by Masao Suganuma and published by IDW Games, Grounding Inc, and Pandasaurus Games in the U.S., and many others elsewhere.
+Metro Dice is an implementation of the board/card game Machi Koro.
+Machi Koro was designed by Masao Suganuma and published by IDW Games, Grounding Inc, and Pandasaurus Games in the U.S., and many others elsewhere.

 https://boardgamegeek.com/boardgame/143884/machi-koro